nataraj2/erftools/notebooks/gfs_fourcastnet/README.md

 # Read weather data from FourCastNetGFS and write forecast files for ERF

+Inference using FourCastNetGFS will have to be run before executing the routines in this directory.

 This directory contains the python scripts to create forecast files for time-dependent boundary forcing
  for hurricane simulations in ERF from the forecast weather data obtained from inference using the AI model FourCastNetGFS.